 Abaana Uganda currently runs the following projects:

-New Life Homes – a place where a maximum of 40 boys, who were formerly on the streets, receive Christian care and counsel, as well as having their physical needs such as food and clothing met.
-Boys are reconciled to their families as soon as possible and the ultimate aim is that each boy would have a safe and healthy long term home situation.
+New Life Homes – New Life Homes is a licenced temporary Children’s Home in Uganda for street–connected children to receive Christian care and counsel, as well as having their physical needs such as food and clothing met.
+Boys are reconciled to their families as soon as possible and the ultimate aim is that each boy would have a safe and healthy long–term home situation.
 Each boy that is registered receives on–going sponsorship support in their Primary, Secondary and tertiary education.

-Teams – Abaana Uganda provides opportunities for people to come on short term teams to Uganda, to engage in activities such as building, painting and children’s work.
-Please refer to the main Abaana UK website pages if you are based outside of Uganda and interested in joining the work on such a team.
+Teams – Abaana Uganda provides opportunities for people to come on short term teams to Uganda, to engage in activities such as painting and children’s work.
+Please refer to the main Abaana UK website pages if you are based outside of Uganda and interested in joining the work on such a team – you are most welcome.

-Abaana also works with other organisations in a variety of ways, mainly through Street Children Outreach activities and also being a conduit for support for other projects.
+Partnerships – Abaana also works with other organisations in a variety of ways, mainly through Street Children Outreach activities and also being a conduit for support for other projects.
 Through this, Abaana plays a role in supporting many more vulnerable children that are part of other agencies.
 We are always interested in establishing new partnerships with like–minded organisations to share resources and network more effectively.
 Abaana is a member of CRANE (Children at Risk Action Network) and the national NGO forum, as well as registered with each district in which it operates.